Thomas Meskill: Judicial career

-On August 8, 1974, President Richard Nixon, in one of the last acts of his presidency, nominated Meskill to serve as a United States Circuit Judge for the Second Circuit, comprising Connecticut, New York, and Vermont.
+On August 8, 1974, President Richard Nixon, in one of the last acts of his presidency, nominated Meskill to serve as a judge of the United States Court of Appeals for the Second Circuit, comprising Connecticut, New York, and Vermont.
 The nomination proved controversial and was not acted on by the United States Senate that year.
-On January 16, 1975, President Gerald Ford renominated Meskill to be the 38th judge of the United States Court of Appeals for the Second Circuit, succeeding to seat vacated by Judge J. Joseph Smith.
-The nomination was opposed by many groups including the American Bar Association, which cited his lack of legal experience.
-Law professors from Meskill's alma mater the University of Connecticut also opposed the nomination stating in a letter to the Senate "it is clear from his record as Governor that he lacks the judicial temperament which might have compensated for his want of experience....As Governor he has repeatedly shown himself insensitive to the rights of the poor and the disadvantaged, and indifferent to civil and political liberties."
+On January 16, 1975, President Gerald Ford renominated Meskill to be the 38th judge of the Second Circuit court, succeeding to the seat vacated by Judge J. Joseph Smith (himself a former Member of Congress).
+The nomination was opposed by many groups including the American Bar Association, which cited Meskill's lack of legal experience.
+Law professors from Meskill's alma mater, the University of Connecticut, also opposed the nomination stating in a letter to the Senate "it is clear from his record as Governor that he lacks the judicial temperament which might have compensated for his want of experience....As Governor he has repeatedly shown himself insensitive to the rights of the poor and the disadvantaged, and indifferent to civil and political liberties."
 Nonetheless, Meskill's nomination was confirmed on April 22, 1975, by a 54–36 vote.
 He was commissioned to his seat the next day.
-One year later, however, his most ardent critic, Lawrence E. Walsh, who, as President of the American Bar Association had led the opposition to Judge Meskill, publicly admitted his error and called Judge Meskill a "hardworking, able judge."
+One year later, however, his most ardent critic, Lawrence E. Walsh, who, as President of the American Bar Association had led the opposition to Meskill, publicly admitted his error and called Meskill a "hardworking, able judge."
 Other organizations that had opposed his appointment would also reverse course by honoring his judicial service.
-The Connecticut Bar Association awarded Judge Meskill its highest award for judicial service, the Henry J. Naruk Award, in 1994.
-In that same year, the Federal Bar Council recognized Judge Meskill for his "excellence in federal jurisprudence" by awarding him its Learned Hand Medal.
-In 1982, the University of Connecticut Law School honored Judge Meskill with its Connecticut Law Review Award, commending him for his "commitment to public service" and for the "intellectual honesty and conviction" that characterized his career.
+The Connecticut Bar Association awarded Meskill its highest award for judicial service, the Henry J. Naruk Award, in 1994.
+In that same year, the Federal Bar Council recognized Meskill for his "excellence in federal jurisprudence" by awarding him its Learned Hand Medal.
+In 1982, the University of Connecticut Law School honored Meskill with its Connecticut Law Review Award, commending him for his "commitment to public service" and for the "intellectual honesty and conviction" that characterized his career.

 Meskill remained a judge for the rest of his life.
 He served as the Second Circuit's Chief Judge from 1992 to 1993.
-Meskill assumed senior status on the court on June 30, 1993, which he retained until his death some 32 years after he took the bench.
+Meskill assumed senior status on June 30, 1993, which he retained until his death some 32 years after he took the bench.